yusufyusie/budget_application/README.md

 - **Share with your network**: If you know someone who would benefit from this project, please share it.
 - **Contribute**: See the section above on how to contribute.

-Your support means a lot to us!
+Your support means a lot to me!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>